 Is my house in the new collection area?

 The new service is available to all streets in the Henderson-Massey and Waitākere Ranges local board areas, and in parts of the Whau and Upper Harbour local board areas.

 Suburbs include West Harbour, Massey West, Massey East, Te Atatū Peninsula, Te Atatū South, Lincoln Road, Henderson, Rānui, Swanson, Western Heights, McLaren Park, Glendene, Green Bay, New Lynn and Kelston.
 Areas west of the Greenhithe Bridge, Hobsonville, Herald Island and Whenuapai are also included.

 How much do pre-paid tags cost?

 Pre-paid tags will be on sale for $3.80 per bin tag.
-Starting on 15 September you’ll be able to buy bin tags at your supermarket checkout, dairies and petrol stations.
+You can buy bin tags at your supermarket checkout, dairies and petrol stations.
 You can also buy them at Auckland Council service centres, libraries and the Waitākere Transfer Station.